 There were many, many calls for more severe punishment than what he received.
 Several suggested that justice be administered by a vigilante.
 Most of the proposals were very violent and would be considered cruel and unusual punishment.
 A number of those posting comments even advocated for his execution, either through the courts, or by the hands of a wrathful family member.

 It’s ironic that we say observing violence begets more violence, but our response to it quickly gravitates to brutality.
-In domestic violence, we correctly refuse to accept as appropriate a man’s response to a verbal attack by escalating it to a physical one.
-But, we’re perfectly willing to raise the ante and repay his slap with a bullet to his head?
+In domestic violence, we correctly refuse to accept as appropriate a person’s response to a verbal attack by escalating it to a physical one.
+But, we’re perfectly willing to raise the ante and repay his or her slap with a bullet to their head?

 How is responding to his violence with something even more violent any different than his escalation of whatever wrong he perceived?
 Be care with, “It’s different,” because that sounds exactly like justification – one of the things we demand those who commit violence to let go of.